nyarla/auto-bump-cpanfile/README.md

   - recreate the pull request
   - this command useful for fix conflict `cpanfile.snapshot`

+### Important notes

+These actions in the this repository uses [@peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request).

+This actions requires `Allow GitHub Actions to create and approve pull requests` permissions, but it turned off by default.

+You can access to this settings by these steps, and check to this option:

+1. Open repository `Settings`
+2. Expands `Actions` menu, and access to `General` page
+3. Scroll down to `Workflow permissions`
+4. Find `Allow GitHub Actions to create and approve pull requests`, check it and `Save`

+If you want to more details, please looking at [@peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) documentation.

 ### Author

 OKAMURA Naoki aka nyarla / kalaclista <nyarla@kalaclista.com>